I love making natural light portraits. It’s a genre of

 Natural light portraits are photographs of people, or animals, making use of only the available, or ambient, light.
 There’s no flashlight, studio strobe, or any form of continuous light added to the subject.

-Tip #1: Decide the Mood, then Chose Your Light
+Tip #1: Decide the Mood, then Choose Your Light

 The style of light illuminating your subject has a huge influence on the mood of a portrait.